GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - Keep 1 copy of the texture and rename it if you wish, then update the corresponding `<init_from>` lines inside the `<library_images>` section of the DAE file to point to that texture
   - Delete all other copies of that same texture
   - This bug might eventually get fixed
-- The best choice of loading 3D models is via the viewers `URL` option (for URLs with no CORS restrictions)
-- See `URLS4MODELS.md` file for examples as well as [HTML_CSS_JS_Flask](https://github.com/GitHubDragonFly/HTML_CSS_JS_Flask) repository
-- Lots of loading instructions in the [HTML_CSS_JS](https://github.com/GitHubDragonFly/HTML_CSS_JS) repository
-- When loading files locally from a hard drive:
-  - All files have to be in the same folder
-  - Some viewers might have some limitations
-  - Possibly update your models to look for textures in the same folder
 - Buttons, where applicable:
   - `A` - animations
   - `E` - edges